 Cryptocurrencies, freed from the pages of futuristic sci-fi novels, have gone from the mysterious Satoshi Nakamoto's hobby project to a mainstream investment in just 10 years.
 Despite the growing popularity of digital currency, IRS guidance and FINRA regulations have yet to catch up.
 This has created a golden opportunity for Certified Public Accountants (CPAs) to guide crypto-investors through the often murky waters of Federal and State tax compliance.
-CPAs who ride the wave of this technological leap will establish themselves as a subject-matter expert AND help their crypto-clients secure a lower tax bill.

 Who Invests in Crypto